View quotes from all car insurance companies at once

-Lots of insurance companies advertise their ability to give free quotes.
-Any auto (or home and renters, for that matter) quote you receive is and should be free.
+Lots of companies advertise their ability to give free auto insurance quotes.
+Any car insurance (or home and renters, for that matter) quote you receive is and should be free.
 Insurance companies want to incentivize you to get a car insurance quote with them, so they’re not going to charge you for that service.
 When shopping around for insurance, make sure you don’t fall for their advertisements of “free.”

 After getting your car insurance quote, you might wonder what exactly they are factoring in.
 Within any type of insurance, the main goal of the company is to better predict where risk will occur so they can financially prepare themselves for it.
 In order to do this, car insurance companies look at your entire driving profile.
 There are many things that go into your rate that are dependent and independent of you and your driving history.
-But, the general factors of insurance are based on where you live, who you are, your insurance history, how you drive, and what you drive.
+But, the general factors we are going to focus on will be where you live, who you are, your insurance history, how you drive, and what you drive.

 Because most forms of insurance are regulated at the state level, state legislation can influence the ways insurance companies do business in certain states.
-In Michigan, for instance, state regulation requires an unlimited amount of Personal Injury Protection coverage; this is not the case in any other state.
+In Michigan, a no-fault state, state regulation requires an unlimited amount of Personal Injury Protection coverage which drastically increases the cost of car insurance.
 Below is our State of Insurance analysis, featuring the most expensive and least expensive states to get auto insurance.
 Although we have this broken down by state, insurance quotes are determined as granularly as your zip code.